ecugol/pre-commit-hooks-django/README.md

         # Optional, if specified, hook will work only on these branches
         # otherwise it will work on all branches
         args: ["--branches", "main", "other_branch"]
+    -   id: check-unapplied-migrations
+    -   id: po-location-format
+        # Mandatory, select one of the following options:
+        # file: show only the file path as location
+        # never: remove all locations
+        args: ["--add-location", "file"]
 ```

 ### Hooks available